Speculorg/Terminal/source/services/keycloak/README.md

 # Keycloak Service

-This directory contains source code for Speculorg.Terminal.Keycloak.Service.
+This directory contains the Docker configuration and themes for the Keycloak identity and access management service.